THE FINAL EXPERIMENT (1995)

 01011001 (2008)

-Perhaps a fragmentary album due to the fact that it is more a container of concepts than a story in itself, but musically flawless and harmonically heterogeneous.
+Perhaps a fragmentary album because it is more a container of concepts than a story in itself, but musically flawless and harmonically heterogeneous.

 THE THEORY OF EVERYTHING (2013)